 We are committed to having fair processes in order to ensure access to equal opportunities for all Group employees throughout their work experience.
 In addition, we work to ensure that there is no discrimination and that any institutional barriers or unconscious biases are eliminated to enhance the potential of each person so that they can fully contribute to the success of our Group.

-Together with our European Works Council (EWC), the body representing more than 60,000 employees within the ELI perimeter.

 Together with our European Works Council (EWC), the body representing more than 60,000 employees within the EU perimeter of the Group, we signed the Joint Declaration on Diversity, Equity & Inclusion, representing the follow-up of the former Joint Declaration on D&I of 2019.